Hospice Care Providers in Washington

 Frequently Asked Questions

-What services are included in hospice care in Washington?
+What are the licensing requirements for hospice care in Washington?

-Are hospice care costs covered by insurance in Washington?
+Are hospice services covered by Medicaid in Washington?

 Can hospice care be provided at home in Washington?

-What is the role of family members in hospice care in Washington?
+What is the average cost of hospice care in Washington?

 Sources